NotionCue

 Check: OAuth Protected Resource Metadata

-Goal: Publish OAuth Protected Resource Metadata so agents can discover how to authenticate.
-Note: "No OAuth Protected Resource Metadata found."
-How to implement: used specifically for protected resource metadata so your resource server identifies authorization server(s) URLs that can issue tokens for this resource, and scopes supported.
+Goal: Publish OAuth Protected Resource Metadata so agents can discover how to authenticate against a specific resource.
+How to implement: your resource server should identify which authorization server(s) can issue tokens for it, and which scopes it supports.
 This is the counterpart to the authorization-server metadata above, defined by RFC 9728, and it lives at a URL the resource server itself controls rather than the authorization server:

 // GET /.well-known/oauth-protected-resource